NathanGere/ARA_Summer_Robotics/kays_code/README.md

 # Kay's Code
 ## Overview
-The objective Kay was trying to reach was to create code that would cause the robot to not collide into obstacles using the lidar and the camera on the stretch robot.
+The objective Kay was trying to reach was to create code that would cause the robot to not collide into obstacles using the lidar on the stretch robot.

+There will also be a text file including all work done with the echo dot.

 ## collision_prevention_pkg
 This package is currently able avoid obsticals using the lidar of the stretch robot.

-The python files in the package were created so that they can be easily changed based on the needs of those using it.
-Also all of the topics used are for stretch robot in gazebo and need to be changed if used for the physical robot.
+There is a python shell file for a client and a server that can be adjusted based on the application.

+Using the current server the teleop twist python file provided by hello_robot was adjusted to help with collision prevention.

+All default topics are for stretch robot in gazebo!